 Research and Development: Since proteins need to be extracted from algal biomass, especially for use as functional ingredients in plant-based food products, the cell wall needs to be broken for proteins to be released.
 The energy consumption during cell disruption adds to operating costs.
 Hence, selecting strains and species with less rigid cell walls would be beneficial from a cost perspective.
-These strains need to be researched upon
+These strains need to be researched upon further.

-The same report also emphasizes on how India can be a leading Algae protein hub.
+The same report also emphasizes how India can be a leading algae protein hub.
 “India has a unique advantage as a global bio-manufacturing hub and can be an industry leader in algae-based products with the right balance of academic research and funding from the government, corporate sector, and venture capital firms.
 The geographical and climatic conditions in India are also favorable for the cultivation of microalgae and seaweed.
-With the help of existing technical expertise and channeling investments in technological development and academic research across the value chain, India can lead the way to cost-efficient, functional applications of algae in the alternative protein sector, and a new generation of delicious, nutritious, and sustainable meat, egg, dairy and seafood replacements.”
+With the help of existing technical expertise and channeling investments in technological development and academic research across the value chain, India can lead the way to cost-efficient, functional applications of algae in the alternative protein sector, and a new generation of delicious, nutritious, and sustainable meat, egg, dairy and seafood replacements.”.

 Algae as an Alternative Material

 Macro algae cultivation: In 2020, a report from the Food and Agriculture Organization of the U.N. described seaweed farming as being “dominated by countries in East and Southeast Asia”.
-While seaweed farming does exist in other parts of the world, startups across the globe have been trying to establish a supply chain of seaweed in south east Asia.
+While seaweed farming does exist in other parts of the world, startups across the globe have been trying to establish a supply chain of seaweed in Southeast Asia.
 This has resulted in a logistical and carbon emission issue.
 Cultivation of seaweed, production of the packaging and final consumption of it are spread across the globe.
 Is this truly sustainable?
 The solution to this will arise from increased local production capacity of seaweed which we have been seeing due to the rise in popularity of seaweed as a sustainable resource.

 Functional efficiency of the material: Algae packaging made out of seaweed extracts have not yet been able to achieve the functional efficiency of plastics.
 They are unable to store liquids and many of the variants that have been created lack the strength and quality of plastic.
 So far this has been a hindrance in its adoption and scalability.
-However, many startups are working with multinational corporations in overcoming these challenges.
+However, many startups are working with multinational corporations to overcome these challenges.

 Our Verdict So Far